- Adults: minimum of one year

 If you are a secondary or post-secondary student, the information you need is at the bottom of this page

-A health screening is mandatory for all applicants.
+A health screening is mandatory for all successful applicants and is required before beginning a placement.
 Following acceptance, proof of immunizations and a two-step T.B. skin test is required.
 You will receive a health clearance checklist outlining what is needed.

-Please note that there is an out-of-pocket expense for the T.B. test.
+Please note that the cost of the T.B. test is the responsibility of the applicant.
 Fees range from approximately $30-$90 depending on where you go for the T.B. test.

-Following the interview, you will receive an invitation to attend the next scheduled orientation.
+Selected applicants will receive an invitation to attend the next scheduled orientation.
 Here you will learn about hospital policies, procedures, information about safety and security, infection control, confidentiality and privacy.
-Training within your role will be scheduled with an experienced volunteer or a staff member after the general orientation.
+Training within your role will be scheduled with an experienced volunteer or a staff member after the general orientation, at which time you will also receive your uniform and photo ID badge.

 If you have received your quiz package, please click here for the General Orientation Teaching Package.

-Before you apply, have you read through the Six-Step Process?
+Before you apply, have you read through the Four-Step Process?

 Two references are required.
 Click here to obtain a reference form.